Creighton vs. Iowa: Odds, spread, over/under - November 14

 - Odds to win the national championship: +2500

-- In terms of its odds to win the national championship (+2500), Creighton is 12th-best in college basketball.
-It is way below that, 147th, according to computer rankings.
+- In terms of its odds to win the national championship (+2500), Creighton is 13th-best in college basketball.
+It is far below that, 20th-best, according to computer rankings.

 - Creighton has a 3.8% chance of winning the national championship, based on its moneyline odds.